Mount St. Mary Academy (New Jersey): Campus

 The campus is situated on a ridge of the Watchung Mountains, overlooking surrounding suburban towns and the skyline of New York City, which is 23 mi to the east.

 The school, a sponsored work of the Sisters of Mercy, is a nonprofit organization governed by a board of trustees.
 Its alumnae association, composed of about 4,100 graduates, provides support for a number of school functions.
 The school's physical plant is owned by the Sisters of Mercy of New Jersey.

 Awards, recognition and rankings

 In 1984, Sister Mary Eloise Claire Kays became Directress of Mount Saint Mary Academy.
 Under the direction of Sister Mary Eloise Claire, the Academy enjoyed national recognition as an "Exemplary Private School" a designation bestowed on it by the US Department of Education.
 During the 1984–85 school year, Mount St. Mary Academy was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 In 1984–85, Mount Saint Mary Academy was one of 65 private schools in the United States to receive the Council for American Private Education's Exemplary Private School Recognition Project award.

+Since 2011, the Academy's literary magazine, Echoes, has earned national awards in NCTE's Literary Magazine Competition.